programmeursg/AdvancedSearch-public/README.md

 If it is a large dataset you see a progressbar and the progress text in the titlebar.
 First it loads the data from the stored procedure in steps so that a progress indicator is possible.

-If it is the first time the stored procedure is opened it skips step 3, 4 and 5
+If it is the first time the stored procedure is opened it skips steps 3, 4 and 5
 1. While loading the stored procedure it clones te data to a search dataset.
 2. It appends some calculated fields which is necessary for advanced searching.